cjtim/SF314-55G-hackintosh/README.md

 ### Post Installation <a name="postinstall"></a>
 - Not things to do here. everything is include in EFI
 - Make sure you got the right version of  [AirportItlwm.kext](https://github.com/OpenIntelWireless/itlwm/releases).
 Depends on MacOS version Catalina and Big Sur.
+- Setting > TouchPad.
+Untick `Force Click and haptic feedback` this one causing invert click on touchpad

 ### Information  <a name="Information"></a>